pymupdf/PyMuPDF/docs/glossary.rst

 .. data:: page

         A PDF page is a :data:`dictionary` object which defines one page in a PDF, see :ref:`AdobeManual` p.
-145.
+71.

 .. data:: pagetree

-        "The pages of a document are accessed through a structure known as the page tree, which defines the ordering of pages in the document.
+        The pages of a document are accessed through a structure known as the page tree, which defines the ordering of pages in the document.
 The tree structure allows PDF consumer applications, using only limited memory, to quickly open a document containing thousands of pages.
-The tree contains nodes of two types: intermediate nodes, called page tree nodes, and leaf nodes, called page objects." (:ref:`AdobeManual` p.
-143).
+The tree contains nodes of two types: intermediate nodes, called page tree nodes, and leaf nodes, called page objects. (:ref:`AdobeManual` p.
+75).

         While it is possible to list all page references in just one array, PDFs with many pages are often created using *balanced tree* structures ("page trees") for faster access to any single page.
 In relation to the total number of pages, this can reduce the average page access time by page number from a linear to some logarithmic order of magnitude.